Kottayam Kunjachan

 Kottayam Kunjachan is a 1990 Indian Malayalam-language action comedy film directed by T. S. Suresh Babu and written by Dennis Joseph, loosely based on a novel by Muttathu Varkey.
 It stars Mammootty in the title role as Kunjachan, with Ranjini, Innocent, KPAC Lalitha, Sukumaran, Babu Antony, and Prathapachandran appearing in supporting roles.
 Produced by M. Mani, the plot was set in the Kottayam-Catholic backdrop in Kerala, with characters speaking the native Kottayam dialect.
-It was the third highest grossing film of 1990 behind His Highness Abdullah and Aye Auto.
 The film and its title character Kunjachan went on to achieve cult status in the years following its release.

 Plot

-Mikhael (Innocent) is a family man and good Christian who lives in the mostly tranquil village of Odaangara, with his wife Aleyamma (KPAC Lalitha).
-They have two daughters, Mollykutty (Ranjini) and Susie (Usha) and a son, Kuttappan.
-They have been involved in a long-standing dispute with their neighbour, Kanjirappalli Paappan (Prathapachandran), who wants to buy their land so that his bungalow would have a better front view and an access road to his property.
-Paappan's ruthless son, Jimmy (Babu Antony) is all for evicting them by force, while Paappan is wary of what Aleyamma's siblings, the Uppukandam Brothers- infamous thugs might do in retaliation.
-When negotiations fail, Paappan resorts to underhanded tactics and scuttles Mollykutty's marriage proposal to Kuzhiyil Joy (Ravi Vallathol) and beats up Mikhael who questions it.
-Aleyamma gets her brothers involved, and Paappan and his son are beaten and humiliated by the Uppukandam brothers, led by Korah (Sukumaran) the eldest.
+Mikhael is a family man and good Christian who lives in the mostly tranquil village of Odaangara, with his wife Aleyamma.
+They have two daughters, Mollykutty and Susie and a son, Kuttappan.
+They have been involved in a long-standing dispute with their neighbour, Kanjirappalli Paappan, who wants to buy their land so that his bungalow would have a better front view and an access road to his property.
+Paappan's ruthless son, Jimmy is all for evicting them by force, while Paappan is wary of what Aleyamma's siblings, the Uppukandam Brothers- infamous thugs might do in retaliation.
+When negotiations fail, Paappan resorts to underhanded tactics and scuttles Mollykutty's marriage proposal to Kuzhiyil Joy and beats up Mikhael who questions it.
+Aleyamma gets her brothers involved, and Paappan and his son are beaten and humiliated by the Uppukandam brothers, led by Korah the eldest.
 Later, Joy visits Mollykutty and expresses his interest in her.

-Meanwhile, 'Kottayam' Kunjachan (Mammotty), an erstwhile thug, has just been released from jail.
+Meanwhile, 'Kottayam' Kunjachan, an erstwhile thug, has just been released from jail.
 He has served a sentence of 7 years, for killing a man in a fight gone bad.
 He makes a dramatic entrance to Kottayam town and goes to collect his promised compensation.
-After an altercation with his previous employers, he is arrested and later bailed out by his guardian, a Christian priest (Jose Prakash) who found him as an infant in a garbage heap, and raised him as his own.
+After an altercation with his previous employers, he is arrested and later bailed out by his guardian, a Christian priest who found him as an infant in a garbage heap, and raised him as his own.
 Following his father's advice, he leaves Kottayam and its bad influences for Odaangara.
-He starts a technical institute, accompanied by Bosco (Baiju), his assistant.
+He starts a technical institute, accompanied by Bosco, his assistant.
 He generally endears himself to the village populace.
 It is there that he meets Mikhael and his wife, and gets in their good books by rescuing Mollykutty from a kidnap attempt by Jimmy and the gang.
 Aleyamma convinces Mikhael to rent out their outhouse to Kunjachan, as a deterrent from further attacks by Paappan or Jimmy.
 Mikhael then convinces Kunjachan to go to confession, and start living as a good Christian.